J-Mann-123/ImageProcessingApp/README.md

 TO RUN:

-1. node app - to build edited-JohnWick.jpg
+1. npm run build - to build edited-JohnWick.jpg
 2. npm run start - to start server
 3. go to this site for the unedited image: http://localhost:3000/images/JohnWick.jpg
 4. then see edited image: http://localhost:3000/images/edited-JohnWick.jpg

 TESTING:
+1. npm run build
-1. npm run start
+2. npm run start
-2. npm test
+3. npm test
 The reason to do npm run start is because there are some tests that check if a link exists and the links will not exist until you do npm run start

 SCRIPTS TO RUN TO START A TYPESCRIPT PROJECT